Realization of a Bosonic Antiferromagnet

-Here, $P^{I(II)}$ represent the probabilities of spin states on the corresponding links.
+Here, $P^{\text{I(II)}}$ represent the probabilities of spin states on the corresponding links.
 Making use of the superlattice, we can combine the atoms on neighboring sites into a single lattice well.
+These two types of links are measured at two kinds of superlattice configurations, one has $\theta=0$ and the other has $\theta=\pi/2$.
 Depending on the atom number on the combined site, we can derive the desired probabilities.
-These two types of links are measured at two kinds of superlattice configurations, one has $\theta=0$ and the other has $\theta=\pi/2$.

-Not limited by our optical resolution, we probe the parity of atom number on lattice sites with a photoassociation (PA) laser.
-The laser is red-detuned to the D2 line of $^{87}$Rb by 13.6 $\rm{cm}^{-1}$.
-Assisted by this laser, atom pairs in hyperfine state $\ket{\downarrow}$ can be excited to the $\nu=17$ vibrational state of the $0_g^-$ long-range molecular channel \cite{Fioretti:2001s}.
-This unstable molecule would decay back to free atoms and gains kinetic energy to escape from the trap.
+We probe the parity of site occupations by applying a photoassociation (PA) laser to the atomic sample.
+The laser is red-detuned to the D2 line of $^{87}$Rb by 13.6 $\rm{cm}^{-1}$, which has an intensity of 0.56 $\rm{W/cm}^2$ and lasts for 20 ms. Assisted by this laser, atom pairs in hyperfine state $\ket{\downarrow}$ can be excited to the $\nu=17$ vibrational state of the $0_g^-$ long-range molecular channel \cite{Fioretti:2001s}.
+This unstable molecule would decay back to free atoms and gain kinetic energy to escape from the trap.
 Therefore, the ratio of atom loss is equivalent to the probability of the state $\ket{\downarrow,\downarrow}$ before the combining operation.

-The detection scheme is illustrated in Fig. \ref{figS3}(a), where two sets of measurements are carried out for these two types of links.
-There are several steps in the detection procedure.
-The main concern is removing the atoms on $\ket{\uparrow}$ state before applying the atom combination.
-The PA light has an intensity of 0.56 $\rm{W/cm}^2$ and lasts for 20 ms. In this way, we obtain the probabilities of $P_{\ket{\downarrow,\downarrow}}^{I}$ and $P_{\ket{\downarrow,\downarrow}}^{II}$, as shown in Fig. \ref{figS3}(b).
+The detection scheme is illustrated in Extended Data Fig. \ref{figS5}(a), where two sets of measurements are carried out for these two types of links.
+In this way, we obtain the probabilities of $P_{\ket{\downarrow,\downarrow}}^{\text{I,II}}$, as shown in Extended Data Fig. \ref{figS5}(b).